Percy Dowse: Political career

 On his third attempt he was elected Mayor of Lower Hutt in 1950, defeating the sitting mayor William Gregory.
 He was to be mayor for the next twenty years from 1950 to 1970.
-During his tenure, the Town Hall and civic centre (including the War Memorial Library and Little Theatre) several local community centres were built.
+During his tenure, the Town Hall and civic centre (including the War Memorial Library and Little Theatre) and several local community centres were built.
 The Olympic swimming pool in Naenae as well as many parks and playgrounds were built.
 Many public works were completed in Dowse's mayoralty including motorway flyovers at Normandale and the Ewen Bridge.
 Dowse also forced through the controversial fluoridation of Lower Hutt's water system, a new drainage system in Pencarrow and approved the development of several new suburbs including Maungaraki and Stokes Valley.

 In 1951 the new Labour council under Dowse faced its first challenge with the proposal to relieve High Street congestion by putting a new road through Riddiford Park, linking Barraud Street (then a cul-de-sac) to Kings Crescent.
 The alternative was a road alongside the stopbank which the City Engineer said was too expensive and of dubious value.
 The Barraud Street extension (now Queen's Drive) required moving forty houses from north of Laings Road, and according to the previous mayor William Gregory: "Riddiford Park was one of the most beautiful spots in New Zealand, and its whole character would change if a road was put through it".
 Five councillors voted against the road, but it went through after an empowering act was passed by Parliament.